If you want to see elephants treated like family in Northern Thailand, go to Thom’s Pai Elephant Camp.

-There are two elephants kept at Thom’s camp.
+As I mentioned, there are two elephants kept at Thom’s camp.
 Tutdao and Ot.
-They are middle-aged female elephants.
-They are fourth generation domesticated Asiatic elephants born in captivity.
+They are middle-aged female elephants, fourth generation domesticated Asiatic elephants born in captivity.
 Tutdao is 25, Ot is 37.
 Thom played with them as a child, and considers them part of the family.

 Tutdao and Ot are not chained while in their pens.
 They are not “inches from the road.”
-They have ample room to turn around.
-They are not locked up all day.
-They exercise frequently.
-They are constantly fed and checked and cared for, and their waste is cleaned up right away.
+These elephants have ample room to turn around.
+Also, they are not locked up in chains all day.
+They exercise frequently; they are constantly fed and checked and cared for; and their waste is cleaned up right away.

 Are elephants chained up?
-Yes — at other camps.
+Yes — at other camps – not at Thom’s.

 Are elephants kept inches from passing cars?
-Yes — at other camps.
+Yes — at other camps – not at Thom’s.

 Are elephants pens left with waste?
-Yes — at other camps.
+Yes — at other camps – not at Thom’s.